RatanRavichandran/tag-team/README.md

 **How far can you stretch a fandom?**

 Tag Team is a browser-based word-chain game built on top of [Archive of Our Own (AO3)](https://archiveofourown.org/).
-You start with a freeform tag — like *Slow Burn* or *Enemies to Lovers* — and try to build the longest chain of tags that co-occur on actual AO3 works.
+You start with a freeform tag and try to build the longest chain of tags that co-occur on actual AO3 works.
 Each new tag you add has to appear alongside your most recent tags in real fics.
-It's basically Six Degrees of Kevin Bacon, but for fanfic tropes.

 ## How It Works